Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Investigating the effect of CMEs on PSR J1022+1001

 where $n_{sat}$ is the electron density at the position of the satellite of interest, $r_{sat}~(\text{AU})$ is the distance of the satellite from the Sun in units of AU, $\theta_i$ is the angle subtended by the sun-$P_i$ line on the earth-pulsar LOS, where $i\in\{1,2\}$.\\

-Using the position coordinates of the satellite of interest, the pulsar's LOS, and the properties of the CME modelling as per DONKI, we identify the portion of the LOS that gets influenced by the cme2's impact on the day of our CME-affected-observation, see Fig.~\ref{fig:cme_impact_J1022}.
+Using the position coordinates of the satellite of interest, the pulsar's LOS, and the properties of the CME modelling as per DONKI, we identify the portion of the LOS that gets influenced by the cme2's impact on the day of our CME-affected-observation \SC{(see Fig.~\ref{fig:cme_impact_J1022})}.

-The $n_{sat}$ from the in situ data of STEREO-A is roughly 10~cm$^{-3}$.
+The \SC{value of} $n_{sat}$ \SC{corresponding to cme2, as measured} from the in situ data of STEREO-A, is roughly 10~cm$^{-3}$.
 Integrating along the affected portion of the LOS, in Eq. \ref{eq:DM_excess}, we get the DM due to both the CME and the background SW $\sim$ $5.7\times10^{-3}$ pc~cm$^{-3}$.
 From the in situ data over a long time baseline, the background electron density on average is $\sim$ 5~cm$^{-3}$.
 From this, the DM excess expected due to the background SW is $2.8\times10^{-3}$~pc~cm$^{-3}$.
-Hence the DM-excess from the in situ data is $\sim$ $2.9\times10^{-3}$ pc/cc.
+Hence the DM excess from the in situ data is $\sim$ $2.9\times10^{-3}$ pc/cc.
 This value conforms with the excess DM observed for PSR J1022+1001 on 09 August 2022 (see Section \ref{sec:cme_affected_epoch}).